acroooo/password-generator-py/README.md

 ex:
 <code>
 How long do you want your password to be?
+100<br />
-100 Generating password...
+Generating password...<br/>
 Your password is: D5evnMuDpo52DPjNt5b!<yLqM9~xWm}-719o04Gf012l]]5fW^.*2[R05<K'A1@15.5$@=4$y3-79O)t5.*fhaM7E06P3b\*$51-F
 </code>